chenjr0719/Docker-Ubuntu-Unity-noVNC/README.md

 ## Issues

-Can't work properly with gnome-terminal, use XTerm to place it.
+Can't work properly with gnome-terminal, use XTerm in place of it.

 Some components of Unity may not work properly with vncserver.

+This is not a full virtual machine of ubuntu, hence please keep in mind that not everything will work inside of it.